jemalloc/jemalloc/INSTALL.md

 * `--with-lg-page-sizes=<lg-page-sizes>`

     Specify the comma-separated base 2 logs of the page sizes to support.
-This option may be useful when cross-compiling in combination with `--with-lg-page`, but its primary use case is for integration with FreeBSD's libc, wherein jemalloc is embedded.
+This option may be useful when cross compiling in combination with `--with-lg-page`, but its primary use case is for integration with FreeBSD's libc, wherein jemalloc is embedded.